With it’s gorgeous architecture, great food options, and prime location, you will have plenty of things to do in Granada, Nicaragua.

 We stayed at Hotel Jardin de Granada and can’t recommend it highly enough.
 The rooms were spotless and the hotel staff helped us arrange everything from airport pick-up in Managua to our day trips to Mombacho and Laguna de Apoyo.
-A nice pool, air conditioning, and complementary Nicaraguan breakfasts were added bonuses.
+A nice pool, air conditioning, and complimentary Nicaraguan breakfasts were added bonuses.

 We made our reservation through booking.com and paid around $50USD per night.